 Everything you need to know about hiking Guatemala's most iconic volcano and witnessing Fuego's spectacular eruptions

-The Acatenango volcano hike is Guatemala's most iconic adventure—a challenging overnight trek that rewards you with front-row seats to one of the world's most active volcanoes.
+This guide covers everything you need to plan the Acatenango volcano hike from Antigua Guatemala, including tours, difficulty, packing list, altitude tips, costs, and how to see Fuego eruptions overnight.
+The Acatenango volcano hike is Guatemala's most iconic adventure—a challenging overnight trek that rewards you with front-row seats to one of the world's most consistently active volcanoes.
 From your camp at 12,300 feet, you'll watch Fuego volcano erupt every 15-20 minutes, sending glowing lava and ash clouds hundreds of feet into the night sky.
 Add a spectacular sunrise over the volcanic landscape, and you have an experience that rivals anything in South America.

 This guide covers everything US travelers need to know: how difficult the hike really is, what to pack, which tours to book, altitude considerations, and whether this bucket-list adventure is worth the challenge.
 Spoiler: for fit hikers seeking an unforgettable experience, absolutely yes.